|

 The Dollar and the Global Price of Risk

-Rohan Kekre, University of Chicago and NBER
+Rohan Kekre, University of California, Berkeley and NBER

 Moritz Lenel, Princeton University and NBER